ChrisDoll/Custom-logger/README.md

 # Custom-logger
-My custom logger for both collecting errors and doing runtime analysis
+For both collecting errors and doing runtime analysis